makrai/notes/liu1908-summarization.md

   * different optimizers for the encoder and the decoder as a means of alleviating the mismatch between the two (the former is pretrained while the latter is not)
+    * the encoder fine-tuned with a smaller learning rate and smoother decay
   * two-staged fine-tuning approach can further boost the quality
     * motivated by that the combination of extractive and abstractive objectives can help generate better summaries (Gehrmann+ 2018)